VPC Overview

 Subnet

-Project Admin can create and manage subnets, while Project Members and Project Readers can only view subnets.
+Project admins (Admin) can create and manage subnets, while project members (Member) and project leaders (Reader) can only view subnets.

 ---|---|---|---|

-Project Admin can create and manage route table, while Project Members and Project Readers can only view route tables.
+Project admins (Admin) can create and manage routing tables, while project members (Member) and project leaders (Reader) can only view routing tables.

 ---|---|---|---|